North American Numbering Plan: Administration

 The NANP is administered by the North American Numbering Plan Administrator (NANPA, formerly Administration).
-This function is overseen by the Federal Communications Commission, which assumed the responsibility upon the federally mandated breakup of the Bell System.
+This function is overseen by the Federal Communications Commission (FCC), which assumed the responsibility upon the federally mandated breakup of the Bell System.
 The FCC periodically solicits private sector contracts for the role of the administrator.

 Before the breakup of the Bell System, administration of the North American Numbering Plan was performed by AT&T's Central Services Organization.
 In 1984, this function was transferred to Bell Communications Research (Bellcore), a company created by the divestiture mandate to perform services for the newly created local exchange carriers.
 On January 19, 1998, the NANPA function was transferred to the IMS division of Lockheed Martin in Washington, D.C.
 In 1999, the contract was awarded to Neustar, a company created from Lockheed for this purpose.
 The contract was renewed in 2004, and again in 2012.
 On January 1, 2019, Somos assumed the NANPA function with a one-year bridge contract granted by the FCC with the goal of consolidating the NANPA function with the Pooling Administrator and identifying a long-term contractor.
 On December 1, 2020, Somos secured the $76 million contract for a term of eight years against one other bidder.

 Numbering plan

 The long-range vision of the architects of the North American Numbering Plan was a system by which telephone subscribers in the United States and Canada could themselves dial and establish a telephone call to any other subscriber without the assistance of switchboard operators.
 While the dialing of telephone calls by subscribers was common-place in many cities across the continent for local destinations, long-distance telephone calls had to be patched through manually by telephone operators at typically multiple intermediate toll offices using a system known since 1929 as the General Toll Switching Plan.
 The immediate goal for improvement in the time of call establishment was to provide technology for the originating toll operators to dial calls directly to the destination.
 This system was known as Operator Toll Dialing.

 Operator Toll Dialing required a nationwide telephone numbering plan that unified all local numbering plans into a consistent universal system.
-Local numbering plans, many of which required only four or five digits to be dialed, or even fewer in small communities, needed to be expanded. but the goal was to enable local telephone companies to make as few changes as possible in their systems.
+Local numbering plans, many of which required only four or five digits to be dialed, or even fewer in small communities, needed to be expanded.
+The goal was to preserve existing dialing patterns of the local telephone companies as much as possible.